gylangsatria/gylangsatria.github.io/index.md

 layout: default
 ---
 <section class="home-hero">
-  <p class="eyebrow">Tech blog, workflow notes, and systems thinking</p>
+  <p class="eyebrow">Network security, systems thinking, and practical tinkering</p>
-  <h1>Welcome to Gylang’s corner of the web.</h1>
+  <h1>Welcome to Gylang Satria Yudha's corner of the web.</h1>
-  <p>Deep dives into Linux, iOS, code, and practical experiments.
-Simple, readable, and always tuned for modern tech minds.</p>
+  <p>Exploring network security, Linux infrastructure, and the intersection of technology and education.
+Graduate of Universitas Sangga Buana with a thesis on AES encryption for online exam security.
+Writing about what I build, break, and secure.</p>
 </section>

 <section class="home-panels">